-Of course, it’s impossible to talk about this wonderful country without describing the warm, azure waters of the Indian Ocean and its sweeping, pristine sandy beaches fringed by palm trees.
-Mozambique’s coastline is some 1 500 miles long and includes the perfect honeymoon islands of the Bazaruto and Quirimbas Archipelagoes for when you really need to get away from it all.
+It’s impossible to talk about Mozambique without describing the warm, azure waters of the Indian Ocean and its sweeping, pristine sandy beaches fringed by palm trees.
+Its coastline is some 1,500 miles long and includes the perfect honeymoon islands of the Bazaruto and Quirimbas Archipelagoes for when you really need to get away from it all.

-Conservation-minded operators now concentrate on catch-and-release fishing, and we’d definitely recommend this approach.
-On the subject of conservation, Mozambique has taken great strides towards protecting its natural heritage and diving and snorkeling on its reefs can result in encounters with manta rays and immense but harmless whale sharks.
+Mozambique has taken great strides towards protecting its natural heritage.
+Diving and snorkeling on its reefs can result in encounters with manta rays and immense but harmless whale sharks.

 Perhaps the quintessential Mozambican experience is to relax in your hammock with a local 2M beer or ‘R&R’ (rum and raspberry) cocktail, gazing out over the ocean as the sun sets.